 Statistical methods like Statistical Process Control (SPC) and Z-Score analysis offer powerful techniques for detecting anomalies in your software product's data.
 SPC helps you establish a framework for anomaly detection by defining normal behavior and control limits.
 By monitoring key metrics over time, you can quickly spot abnormal events that deviate from the norm.

-Z-Score analysis complements SPC by measuring how many standard deviations an observation is from the mean.
+Z-score analysis complements SPC by measuring how many standard deviations an observation is from the mean.
 This allows you to assign a statistical significance to anomalies and prioritize them based on their severity.
 When applied to video surveillance data, these methods can automatically flag unusual activities, such as loitering or erratic movements, enabling your system to alert security personnel promptly.

 4. Computer Vision Techniques